Bayern suffer Lewandowski injury blow as striker ruled out for Champions League tie against PSG | Goal.com

 When was Lewandowski injured?

-The striker was hauled off after an hour in Poland's World Cup qualifier against Andorra on Sunday, a 3-0 win in which Lewandowski scored twice.
+The striker was injured in Poland's World Cup qualifier against Andorra on Sunday, a 3-0 win in which Lewandowski scored twice and was then hauled off after an hour.

 Following the match, The Polish FA announced that Lewandowski would miss Wednesday's World Cup qualifying match against England due to the injury.